 The Better Way to Pin Your Stuff

 This is one of my oldest and best pins, with tens of thousands of repins.
-It’s not perfect, but it’s proven a success.
-Most of my best pins are very imperfect.
+It’s not perfect, it’s not even good, but it’s proven a success.
+Most of my best pins are very imperfect according to the Pinterest rules.

 File names, alt tags and keywords in meta descriptions all play a role in putting your pin at the top of the listings.
 Try to make sure every image on your site has every field completed optimally.

 The ideal size for a pin, as recommended by Canva ( a free design tool with pre-made Pinterest templates) is 735 x 1102 px.
-Canva looks great but I use PicMonkey, another design tool that’s free in its basic form, along with Adobe Spark Post and Snapseed.
+Canva looks great but I use Adobe Spark Post and Snapseed.
 These exact dimensions are only a guideline. ( these dimensions are now 600 by 900 or 800 x 1200)

 The Text Bit